-The 46-year-old anchor also reveals the cause that's close to her heart.
+Interview with the 46-year-old anchor from The Today Show reveals the cause that's close to her heart.

 Natalie Morales has probably guided you through more major news events than you realize.
 She was there with you during Hurricanes Katrina and Sandy; when Prince William wed Kate; for Summer Olympics and presidential inaugurations and 9/11.
 When 33 Chilean miners became trapped underground, the half-Brazilian, half-Puerto Rican journalist — who speaks Spanish and Portuguese thanks to a childhood that included stints in Spain, Brazil and Panama — live-translated their rescue, captivating viewers worldwide and earning herself a National Headliner Award in the process.

 After a decadelong run as cohost of the Today show, Morales moved to Los Angeles in 2016 to become Today’s West Coast anchor and cohost of NBC’s Access Live.
 Now a self-described “California girl,” Morales, 46, loves soaking up the sun with her husband of 20 years, Joe Rhodes, and their two sons Josh, 14, and Luke, 10.